o19s/elasticsearch-learning-to-rank/README.md

 # Development

-### 1. Install [RanklibPlus.jar](https://github.com/o19s/ranklibplus) in your local maven repo manually:
+### 1. Install [RankyMcRankFace.jar](https://github.com/o19s/rankymcrankface) in your local maven repo manually:
-Download the RankLibPlus jar from the link above and use the following command to install it in your local Maven repo (the quotes around the command arguments will help Maven run without a pom file in the current directory.)
+Download the RankyMcRankFace jar from the link above and use the following command to install it in your local Maven repo (the quotes around the command arguments will help Maven run without a pom file in the current directory.)

 ```
-mvn install:install-file "-DgroupId=com.o19s" "-DartifactId=RankLibPlus" "-Dversion=0.1" "-Dpackaging=jar" "-Dfile=./RankLibPlus-0.1.0.jar"
+mvn install:install-file "-DgroupId=com.o19s" "-DartifactId=RankyMcRankFace" "-Dversion=0.1" "-Dpackaging=jar" "-Dfile=./RankLibPlus-0.1.0.jar"
 ```

 ### 2. Build with Gradle 2.13